charlielobster/CUDA_NekRS/README.md

     sudo apt install cuda-toolkit

+The NekRS codebase targets the compute-70 (CUDA Version 7.0) architecture in some sections.
+We need a CUDA Toolkit under Version 13.0 to successfully build to that target with minimal changes.
-But if your Driver Version >= v13.0, do this instead:
+So if your Driver Version >= v13.0, do this instead:

     sudo apt install cuda-toolkit-12-8

-This is because the NekRS codebase targets the compute-70 (CUDA Version 7.0) architecture in some sections.
-The main takeaway is that we need a CUDA Toolkit under Version 13.0 to successfully build it with minimal changes.